-On May 8, 2020, we completed a public offering, or the Public Offering of (i) 1,925,001 units, or the Units, each Unit consisting of one share of common stock and one warrant to purchase one share of common stock, or the Warrant, at a price of \$1.10, and 2,620,453 pre-funded units, or the Pre-funded Units, each Pre-funded Unit consisting of one pre-funded warrant to purchase one share of common stock, or the Pre-funded Warrant, and one Warrant, at a price of \$1.099 per Pre-funded Unit.
-Subject to certain ownership limitations described in the Warrants, Warrants are immediately exercisable, have an exercise price of \$1.10 per share of common stock, and will expire five years from the date of issuance.
-The exercise price of the Warrants is subject to adjustment for stock splits, reverse splits, and similar capital transactions as described in the Warrants.
-In connection with the Public Offering, we issued an aggregate of Warrants to purchase an aggregate of 4,545,454 shares of common stock and subsequent to the completion of the Public Offering, all Pre-funded Warrants were exercised.
+On May 8, 2020, we completed a public offering of (i) 1,925,001 units, each unit consisting of one share of common stock and one warrant to purchase one share of common stock at a price of \$1.10, and (ii) 2,620,453 pre-funded units, each pre-funded unit consisting of one pre-funded warrant to purchase one share of common stock and one warrant, at a price of \$1.099 per pre-funded unit.
+In connection with the public offering, we issued warrants to purchase an aggregate of 4,545,454 shares of common stock.
+The warrants have an exercise price of \$1.10 per share of common stock, are exercisable upon issuance and will expire five years from the date of issuance.
+The exercise price of the warrants is subject to adjustment for stock splits, reverse splits, and similar capital transactions as described in the warrants.

-Subject to certain ownership limitations described in the Pre-Funded Warrants, the Pre-Funded Warrants are immediately exercisable and may be exercised at a nominal consideration of \$0.001 per share of common stock any time until all of the Pre-Funded Warrants are exercised in full.
-A holder will not have the right to exercise any portion of the Warrants or the Pre-Funded Warrants if the holder (together with its affiliates) would beneficially own in excess of 4.99% (or, at the election of the holder, 9.99%) of the number of shares of common stock outstanding immediately after giving effect to the exercise, as such percentage ownership is determined in accordance with the terms of the Warrants or the Pre-Funded Warrants, respectively.
+The pre-funded warrants were immediately exercisable and was exercisable at a nominal consideration of \$0.001 per share of common stock any time until all of the pre-funded warrants are exercised in full.
+During May 2020, all pre-funded warrants were exercised.
+A holder will not have the right to exercise any portion of the warrants if the holder (together with its affiliates) would beneficially own in excess of 4.99% (or, at the election of the holder, 9.99%) of the number of shares of common stock outstanding immediately after giving effect to the exercise, as such percentage ownership is determined in accordance with the terms of the warrants.
 However, any holder may increase or decrease such percentage to any other percentage not in excess of 9.99% upon notice to us, provided that any increase in such percentage shall not be effective until 61 days after such notice.